AWM52 1/11/18/5 - Headquarters London Victory March Contingent, 1946, part 4, Summary of events and correspondence - Part 10

 company.
 It is intended to distribute them amonst

-children's organisation on arrival in ENGLAND.
+children's organization on arrival in ENGLAND.

 Quiz Contest